nodale/alphaDrone-pyBullet/README.md

 Everything has been tested on Ubuntu 24.04.3 LTS

 # Installation
+## Cloning repository
+the first step is to clone this repository. simply do

+    git clone git@github.com:nodale/alphaDrone-pyBullet.git

 ## Python environment
-A python environment is preferred and requires libraries in the requirements.txt.
+python virtual environment is preferred and requires libraries in the requirements.txt.
 One can simply recursively install all of them

     pip install -r requirements.txt

-## Cloning repository
-as for the repository itself, simply do

-    git clone git@github.com:nodale/alphaDrone-pyBullet.git

 ## PX4 setup
-as for PX4, one needs the following build
+as for PX4, one needs the PX4-Autopilot repository (https://github.com/PX4/PX4-Autopilot)
+the following build is required for Software-In-The-Loop simulation

     make px4_sitl_nolockstep none_iris